 See the Western Riverside Website for information about the Love Food Hate Waste campaign.

 We have introduced a food waste collection service in some areas of the borough.
 The service will be rolled out across the whole of H&F eventually.
 Find out more about the new food waste collection service.

 If garden and plant trimmings are put in the Smart Sacks or Smart Banks they can damage equipment at the materials recovery facility.
 Garden waste is suitable for home composting.

 Plastic pots, tubs and trays can now be recycled in the Smart Sack and Smart Bank along with plastic bottles.
 Sorry, we can’t recycle any other types of plastic, including polystyrene, plastic bags and film.

 These are typically made from different types of plastics to plastic bottles, pots, tubs and trays.
 Currently it's difficult to recycle them as there are very few factories that can recycle theses types of plastics and they can't be sorted by the materials recovery facility.

 There are recycling bins for plastic bags and film at large supermarkets.

-To improve safety at our waste sorting facility, aerosols can no longer be recycled in Smart sacks or Smart Banks, and must be put in your general waste.
+To improve safety at our waste sorting facility, aerosol cans cannot be recycled in Smart Sacks or Smart Banks, and must be put in your general waste.
 When the waste is compressed into bales, sometimes the canisters can explode if they are still pressurised.
-These explosions not only have the potential to harm staff at the facility, but also risk causing a fire.
+These explosions not only have the potential to harm staff at the Material Recycling Facility (MRF) at Smugglers Way, but also risk causing a fire.
 The risk is not confined to H&F’s facility but is a problem faced by similar plants across the UK.